Over the past 10+ years I’ve been blogging, I’ve made every mistake in the books.

-From uploading tiny horizontal images to Pinterest, to using 500 different colours and fonts on my blog, to using pictures I found on Google in my blog posts (I still cringe a bit at that one).
+From uploading tiny horizontal images to Pinterest, to having 100 different colours and fonts on my blog, to using pictures I found on Google in my blog posts (I still cringe a bit at that one).

-But if you were to ask me what my biggest blogging mistake EVER was — the one thing that was most detrimental to the growth and success of my blog — my answer would be simple…
+But if you were to ask me what my biggest blogging mistake was… the one thing that was most detrimental to the growth and success of my blog… my answer would be simple.

-My biggest blog mistake was not having an email list.
+My biggest blogging mistake to date was not having an email list.

-Email lists are incredibly important for bloggers, especially if you want to turn your blog into a source of income.
+Email lists are incredibly important for bloggers, particularly if you want to turn your blog into a source of income.
 Think of your email list as the backbone of your whole operation, and your email list subscribers as the VIPs of your blog and biz.

 Without an email list, your chances of turning your blog into a career become a whole lot slimmer.

-I’ve run 3 different blogs over the past 4 years, and none of them had an email list until Blog Beautifully.
+I’ve had 3 different blogs over the past 5 years, and none of them had an email list until Blog Beautifully.
 Why?
 Because I didn’t know any better!
-I blogged mostly about beauty and mental wellness, and it wasn’t that common for bloggers in those niches to have email lists (at least at the time), so the idea never occurred to me.
+I blogged mostly about beauty and mental wellness, and it wasn’t that common for bloggers in those niches to have email lists (at least not at the time), so the idea never occurred to me.

-But once I started subscribing to bloggers like Melyssa Griffin and Regina of byRegina.com, I saw first-hand how useful and valuable your email list can be.
+But once I started subscribing to bloggers like Melyssa Griffin and Regina of byRegina.com, I saw first-hand how valuable an email list can be.